-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the fan speed when there is no cooling or heating demand.
-See table below for allowable circulation speeds. - 2 When the EL196UHEK is running in the heating mode, the indoor blower will run on the heating speed.
-See table below for allowable heating speeds. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed.
+- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the (FAN) speed when there is no cooling or heating demand.
+See "Allowable Circulation Speeds" table below. - 2 When the ML193DFEK is running in the heating mode, the indoor blower will run on the heating speed (HEAT).
+See "Allowable Heating Speeds" below. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).